rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 Terminology

-URI: 1 A Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
+**URI**: 1 A Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
 Such identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.

-URL: 2 A Uniform Resource Locator (URL), colloquially termed a web address,[1] is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
+**URL**: 2 A Uniform Resource Locator (URL), colloquially termed a web address,[1] is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

-URN: 3 A Uniform Resource Name (URN) is a Uniform Resource Identifier (URI) that uses the urn scheme.
+**URN**: 3 A Uniform Resource Name (URN) is a Uniform Resource Identifier (URI) that uses the urn scheme.

-HTTP: The Hypertext Transfer Protocol (HTTP) is a set of rules used to describe ow information is passed via hyperlinks between hypertext nodes.
+**HTTP**: The Hypertext Transfer Protocol (HTTP) is a set of rules used to describe ow information is passed via hyperlinks between hypertext nodes.
 HTTP is the foundation of data communication for the World Wide Web.

-Examples
+## Examples

-Structure
+### Structure

-URI
+* URI

-URL
+* URL

-URN
+* URN

-Protocol
+### Protocol

-HTTP
+* HTTP
-HTTPS
+* HTTPS

-Domain name
+### Domain name

-Second level domain name
+* Second level domain name

-Subdomain
+  * Subdomain

-Host name
+  * Host name

-Top level domain name
+*Top level domain name

-Extensions
+### Extensions

-Port
+* Port

-Path to a file
+* Path to a file

-Parameters
+* Parameters

-Anchor
+* Anchor

 | protocol |	domain name |	domain name |	domain name |	port |	path to file |	parameters |	anchor |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |